OneConnect Financial Technology Co. Ltd. (OCFT): The stock ticks all the boxes for top investors

-At the end of the latest market close, OneConnect Financial Technology Co.
-Ltd. (OCFT) was valued at $2.37.
-In that particular session, Stock kicked-off at the price of $2.49 while reaching the peak value of $2.6682 and lowest value recorded on the day was $2.40.
-The stock current value is $2.58.Recently in News on November 25, 2021, OneConnect Announces Expiration of Exclusivity Period Under Its Memorandum of Understanding to Purchase Majority Stake in Shenzhen VZOOM CREDIT TECHNOLOGY.
+OneConnect Financial Technology Co.
+Ltd. (OCFT) is priced at $2.56 after the most recent trading session.
+At the very opening of the session, the stock price was $2.52 and reached a high price of $2.58, prior to closing the session it reached the value of $2.52.
+The stock touched a low price of $2.39.Recently in News on November 25, 2021, OneConnect Announces Expiration of Exclusivity Period Under Its Memorandum of Understanding to Purchase Majority Stake in Shenzhen VZOOM CREDIT TECHNOLOGY.
 OneConnect Financial Technology Co., Ltd. (“OneConnect” or the “Company”) (NYSE: OCFT), a leading technology-as-a-service platform for financial institutions in China, today announced that the exclusivity period under the Memorandum of Understanding to acquire a majority equity stake in SHENZHEN VZOOM CREDIT TECHNOLOGY Co., Ltd., which was announced on August 25, 2021, expires today.
 After thorough analysis of overall circumstances and due consideration, the Company has decided not to proceed with the acquisition.
 You can read further details here

 OneConnect Financial Technology Co.
 Ltd. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $24.95 on 01/14/21, with the lowest value was $2.31 for the same time period, recorded on 11/23/21.